ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ### Security Best Practices for ACR
 - Private Link: Enable Azure Private Link to restrict access to the registry, ensuring that only resources within your virtual network can access the registry.
-- Managed Identities: Use managed identities to allow Azure Container Apps to securely pull images from ACR without requiring explicit credentials. {: .prompt-warning }
+- Managed Identities: Use managed identities to allow Azure Container Apps to securely pull images from ACR without requiring explicit credentials.

 ## Section 3: Deploying Containers with Azure Container Apps